Delirium (Ellie Goulding album): Background

-Goulding has stated that the sound of the album is more pop-oriented than her previous releases.
+Goulding stated that the sound of the album would be more pop-oriented than her previous releases.
 Speaking in an interview, she said: "A part of me views this album as an experiment, to make a big pop album; I made a conscious decision that I wanted it to be on another level".
+About the album's title, Goulding explained that Delirium reflects contrasting emotions, saying that it could describe either a euphoric state or its complete opposite, as she often finds herself "in a state of delirium."